RMIT-Competition-Rocketry/Australis-Avionics-firmware/README.md

 This project is already configured for building for and debugging on the target platform, however maintenance for this platform is likely to be behind -- one should double check all sources and includes prior to beginning of development to minimise difficulties.

 #### Linux/MacOS
-> [!TIP]
-> Debugging over JTAG on Linux and MacOS systems can be achieved with [JLink GDB Server](https://www.segger.com/products/debug-probes/j-link/tools/j-link-gdb-server/about-j-link-gdb-server/) and any choice of GDB debugger.
-Documentation on how to set-up and use the GDB server is available [here](https://kb.segger.com/J-Link_GDB_Server)

 A CMake profile is available for building the project from the command line across other platforms.
 To start, make sure the toolchain path is correct in ```/Australis-Avionics/toolchain.cmake```, navigate to ```/Australis-Avionics/Build/``` and run the following: